96boards/website/_pages/compliance.md

 <div role="tabpanel" class="tab-pane active" id="firmware" markdown="1">
 While open source implementations are preferred, the following software will be accepted as binary blobs if necessary:

 * Power management or other modules that execute on the SoC or board (PSCI, MCU or system control block firmware for example)
 * Firmware and/or user space libraries for:
 * GPU
 * Multimedia accelerator
 * DSP/coprocessor
 * Camera ISP
 * Baseband processor
-*   Bluetooth and WiFi firmware
+* _Bluetooth_ ® wireless technology and WiFi firmware

 Note that Linux kernel modules **must not** be provided as binary firmware blobs.
 The GPLv2 licence prohibits this.
 </div>